 Sixth-Form Evening Lectures

-KS3 students can have very limited careers ideas, especially when it comes to jobs in STEM.
-Having older students engaging with them could help lessen this.
-This session is packed with practical ideas for KS5 students keen to develop their role model skills and support younger students with STEM activities in school.
+This session is packed with practical ideas for KS5 students keen to develop their role model skills within school and support younger students with science lessons and clubs in school.

 A network for female students